9 Minute Read

 Here are the guidelines we recommend:

 - A fixed-rate conventional loan.
-With this option, your interest rate is secure for the life of the loan, leaving you protected from rising rates.
-Any other mortgage option is a terrible idea.
+With this option, your interest rate is secure for the life of the loan, keeping you protected from the rising rates of an adjustable-rate loan.

 - A 15-year term.
 Your monthly payment will be higher with a 15-year term, but you’ll pay off your mortgage in half the time as compared to a 30-year term—and save thousands in interest.